confirmationbias616/weather_db/README.md

     * Total precipitation

 #### Transform & Load
-Use Pandas to store all data into .csv files and load back into memory when nescessary.
+Use Pandas to store all data into `.csv` files and load back into memory when necessary.
 Also use Pandas to wrangle the data into suitable shapes for downstream processes.

 #### Validate
-Everytime new data is collected, run a few tests to make sure data collection ran as expected and data is acceptable.
+Every time new data is collected, run a few tests to make sure data collection ran as expected and data is acceptable.
 Log any exceptions.

 #### Train
 Use Scikit-Learn to train a random forest model on historical data, using the reported daily high by The Weather Network as a the target variable.
 Pickle the model for future use in predicting daily highs.